 1. Understorey and wetland plants.

-Our research is aiming to define the appropriate flow regimes required to support vegetation diversity, and any other factors that might threaten this diversity.
-We will identify how changing flow regimes might affect the composition of plant communities, from the species level to whole communities, and from long-term time-scales (decades) through medium-term (1-10 years), down to single floods.
+Our research aims to define the appropriate flow regimes required to support vegetation diversity, and any other factors that might threaten this diversity.
+We identify how changing flow regimes might affect the composition of plant communities, from the species level to whole communities, and from long-term time-scales (decades) through medium-term (1-10 years), down to single floods.

 2. Trees and other long-lived vegetation.

-Our research is focusing on defining optimum flow regimes for the germination of seedlings and the growth of saplings.
+Our research focusses on defining optimum flow regimes for the germination of seedlings and the growth of saplings.
 This research aims to identify the flows required to ensure there are trees of different ages, which is a broad indicator of tree population health.